 Address: Senckenberganlage 25

-Opening time: Monday, Tuesday, Thursday and Friday 9am-5pm.
-Wednesday 9am-8pm.
-Saturday and Sunday 9am-6pm.
+Opening time: Monday, Tuesday, Thursday and Friday 9am to 5pm.
+Wednesday 9am to 8pm.
+Saturday and Sunday 9am to 6pm.
 Closed for some public holidays.

-Frankfurt has some beautiful attractions, both historic and cultural, and there is also a lot to see for the trendy traveller hungry for fashion and contemporary thrills.
+Frankfurt has some interesting historical attractions and there is also a lot to see for the trendy traveller hungry for fashion and contemporary thrills.
 Sightseeing in Frankfurt is best done in the summer months, when the weather is warmer and the days longer, but as the city boasts some truly wonderful museums, galleries and other indoor attractions Frankfurt is essentially a year-round destination.

 For history buffs, some of the best Frankfurt attractions include the Well of Justice fountain in Romerberg Square, dating back to 1541, and the Eschenheimer Turm, a medieval tower from the 15th century, as well as the Historical Museum which exhibits a range of impressive artefacts from the Middle Ages.
 The Goethe-Haus is where the author of Dr Faustus, poet Johan Wolfgang von Goethe, was born in 1749.